Jump to:

 Specific secondary or associated conditions and complications

-Neurologic presentations are a reflection of the area affected and can result in motor deficits, sensory deficits, autonomic dysfunction, neurogenic bowel and bladder, sexual dysfunction, and spasticity.
-Other complications include venous thromboembolism, pathologic fracture, pressure ulcers, and joint contractures.
+Neurologic presentations reflect the spinal cord level and somatotopic area affected and can result in motor deficits, sensory deficits, autonomic dysfunction, neurogenic bowel and bladder, sexual dysfunction, and neuropathic pain.
+Other complications include venous thromboembolism, pathologic fracture, pressure injuries, spasms, and spasticity that if not adequately addressed can result in joint contractures.

 Essentials of Assessment